kovidgoyal/kitty/docs/kittens/ssh.rst

 The ssh kitten works by having SSH transmit and execute a POSIX sh (or :opt:`optionally <kitten-ssh.interpreter>` Python) bootstrap script on the remote host using an :opt:`interpreter <kitten-ssh.interpreter>`.
-This script reads setup data over the tty device, which kitty sends as a base64 encoded compressed tarball.
+This script reads setup data over the TTY device, which kitty sends as a base64 encoded compressed tarball.
 The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment variables <kitten-ssh.env>` before finally launching the :opt:`login shell <kitten-ssh.login_shell>` with :opt:`shell integration <kitten-ssh.shell_integration>` enabled.
 The data is requested by the kitten over the TTY with a random one time password. kitty reads the request and if the password matches a password pre-stored in shared memory on the localhost by the kitten, the transmission is allowed.
-If your OpenSSH version is
->= 8.4 then the data is transmitted instantly without any roundtrip delay.
+If your local `OpenSSH <https://www.openssh.com/>`__ version is >= 8.4 then the data is transmitted instantly without any roundtrip delay.

 .. note::

    When connecting to BSD hosts, it is possible the bootstrap script will fail or run slowly, because the default shells are crippled in various ways.
-   Your best bet is to install Python on the remote, make sure the login shell is something POSIX sh compliant, and use :code:`python` as the :opt:`interpreter
-   <kitten-ssh.interpreter>` in :file:`ssh.conf`.
+   Your best bet is to install Python on the remote, make sure the login shell is something POSIX sh compliant, and use :code:`python` as the :opt:`interpreter <kitten-ssh.interpreter>` in :file:`ssh.conf`.

 .. include:: /generated/conf-kitten-ssh.rst